-Specifies that the value of logged-expression should be recorded with the trace event.
-The expression is evaluated in the user program, so it obeys the same rules that conditional and patchpoint expressions do.
+The expressions are evaluated in the user program, so they obey the same rules that conditional and patchpoint expressions do.
 See "Expression Evaluation" on page 3-22.

 Specifies a tracepoint condition.
 The language and scope of the expression is determined by the location at which the tracepoint is set (see "Scope" on page 3-26 and "Context" on page 3-26).
 See also "Expression Evaluation" on page 3-22.